lukeed/taskr/docs/README.md

 ## _Flyfiles_

-Similar to other build systems, _Fly_ reads a Flyfile or Flypath to run your tasks.
+Similar to other build systems, _Fly_ reads a `flyfile` (case insensitive) to run your tasks.

-Flyfiles must include the extension of the language they are written in, `.js` for ES5, `.babel.js` for ES6/7, `.coffee` for CoffeeScript, etc.
+Flyfiles must include the extension of the language they are written in, `.js` for ES5/6/7, `.coffee` for CoffeeScript, etc.

 > ES6/7 is supported out of the box.
 Other JavaScript variants require the corresponding module to transpile them on the _fly_.